Blind Date (1987 film): Production

 The film was originally intended for the recently married Madonna and Sean Penn, but both backed out after the project failed to attract a director.
-The project moved from Handmade Films to Blake Edwards, who agreed to direct contingent on script changes.
-The studio agreed and the movie was re-cast with Willis and Basinger.
+The project moved from HandMade Films to Blake Edwards, who agreed to direct contingent on script changes.
+The studio agreed and the movie was re-cast with Bruce Willis and Kim Basinger.
+Filming took place between May 5 and July 14, 1986 in Los Angeles, Santa Monica and Culver City.

 Billy Vera & The Beaters appear in the bar scene, playing several songs.